CyVerse-learning-materials/ag2pi-intro-to-computation-workshop/index.rst

 **Times: 11:00 - 16:00 EST/08:00-13:00 PST**

-**Dates: Wednesday 20th, Thursday 21st, and Friday 22nd January 2021**
+**Dates: Tuesday 19th, Thursday 21st, and Friday 22nd January 2021**

 **Ready to join the workshop?
 Follow these steps:**